JuanP-Portillo/JuanP-Portillo/README.md

 - 🔭 I’m currently working as a freelancer.🐛

-- 🌱 I’m currently working on the frontend at [U-shop](https://u-shop.herokuapp.com/)🔖
+- 🌱 I’m currently working on the frontend at [U-shop](https://u-shop.herokuapp.com/)🔖 (Please open in mobile, not fully responisve to different screen sizes)

 - ❓ Ask me about anything related to what happened in Tianamen Square in 1988🤫